cubanmakers/OpenLung/control-electronics/Electronic-Modules/Motor_Driver/README.md

 *Note: Almost all mechanical concepts so far (April 4) are working on Stepper Motors*

+- The Motor unit interfaces itself with the MCU unit.
+The MCU unit communicates with the motor unit via step-dir interface or via SPI. (i.e. TMC5160A works over SPI)

 ## Motors
 The OSV-OL collaboration is currently working with NEMA-17 stepper motors as they are cheap and widely available in the market.